5l1v3r1/pdml2flow/README.md

 # pdml2flow [![PyPI version](https://badge.fury.io/py/pdml2flow.svg)](https://badge.fury.io/py/pdml2flow)
 _Aggregates wireshark pdml to flows, with plugins_

 When analyzing network traffic, it is sometimes helpful to group captured frames.
-For example by `['vlan.id', 'ip.src', 'ip.dst', 'ipv6.src', 'ipv6.dst', 'udp.stream', 'tcp.stream']` to obtain network flows.
-Or by `['eth.src', 'eth.dst' ]` for hardware flows.
+For example by port numbers to obtain network flows or using MAC addresses for hardware flows.
 Doing this in [Wireshark][wireshark] or [tshark] is difficult. [pdml2flow] was designed to solve this use case. [pdml2flow] reads [tshark] output using the [Packet Description Markup Language][pdml] and writes flows either in `JSON` or `xml`.
 These flows are also accessible from a python plugin interface.
 If flow aggregation is not needed, [pdml2frame] can be be used to process [pdml] with plugins.

 | Branch  | Build  | Coverage |
 | ------- | ------ | -------- |